has-taxman/Docker-learning/README.md

 # Building a Multi-Container Application
 Inside the flask-redis-app directory:

-Objective
-Create a multi-container application that consists of a simple Python Flask web application and a Redis database.
+My objective was to create a multi-container application that consists of a simple Python Flask web application and a Redis database.
 The Flask application should use Redis to store and retrieve data.

 Requirements
 Flask Web Application: